 Now aged 25, he’s racked up collaborations with the likes of Ray BLK, Tomn Grennan, Wretch 32, Ghetts and Shola Ama.
 Last year he released the full length project In God’s Body, a record that told a story of generational angst across politics, race, love, youth and manhood, tied together with a soliloquy from Chewing Gum writer and actress Michaela Coel.

 Kojey's a fan of mixed martial artists and wanted to tell us all about why it's the noblest sport of all.
-You can check out some of the clips he talked about over on our shownotes blog at talktheline.blog.
+You can check out some of the clips he talked about over on our shownotes blog at talktheline.blog and listen to his podcast now via iTunes.

 In our weekly podcast Talk the Line, we meet the people we love from music, film and television to find out about their passions and obsessions.
-A new episode drops every Friday - catch up with the episodes you've missed or subscribe via iTunes, Stitcher, Overcast or TuneIn.
+A new episode drops every Friday - catch up with the episodes you've missed.